kaiosilveira/kaiosilveira/README.md

 \* _If you're curious about my stack affinities and tech interests, please check out [my lists and starred topics in the Stars tab](https://github.com/kaiosilveira?tab=stars)._

-📝 Checkout my latest article on Medium: [Rearchitecting a business-critical cronjob: a tale on why some decisions are more difficult to change than others](https://medium.com/@kaiosilveira/rearchitecting-a-business-critical-cronjob-a-tale-on-why-some-decisions-are-more-difficult-to-7cea70db5062)
+📝 Check out my latest article on Medium: [Rearchitecting a business-critical cronjob: a tale on why some decisions are more difficult to change than others](https://medium.com/@kaiosilveira/rearchitecting-a-business-critical-cronjob-a-tale-on-why-some-decisions-are-more-difficult-to-7cea70db5062)